ip-tools/patzilla/elmyra.ip.access.epo/elmyra/ip/util/cql/pyparsing/test/10_extensions.rst

 All together now!
 =================

-In this section, we try to demonstrate using multiple features at once by making up a query containing:
+In this section, multiple features are used at once by making up a query containing:

 - a value shortcut notation for patent numbers which should be normalized after shortcut expansion,
 - a CPC class containing a forward slash and